-Wisdom teeth are the third set of molars (molars are the teeth located towards the back of your mouth, used for chewing.
-While the first two sets of molars emerge in early childhood, wisdom teeth typically emerge (erupt) in a patient’s late teen years or their early twenties.
+Wisdom teeth are the third set of molars in your mouth.
+Molars are the teeth located towards the back of your mouth, used for chewing.
+While the first two sets of molars emerge in early childhood, wisdom teeth typically emerge in a patient’s late teen years or their early twenties.

 When is There a Need to Extract Wisdom Teeth?

 What Can I Expect From an Extraction?

 In many cases sedation dentistry will keep you relaxed and comfortable throughout the entirety of what is often a fairly quick procedure.
 Following the procedure, Dr. Ross will provide you with instructions for keeping the removal area clean, preventing infection and other complications, and allowing time for proper healing.
 He may also discuss the benefits of further options for tooth replacement, such as partial dentures, bridges, or dental implants.

 Are There Alternatives to an Extraction?